LilaShiba/resume2025/README.md

 - Developed tools for real-time financial data processing and AI-driven analytics, tailored to meet the specific needs of fintech clients.
 - Conducted executive training sessions on data visualization and AI integrations, utilizing Python, Docker, and SQL, for Fortune 500 companies.

-### **General Assembly**
-**JavaScript Lead Instructor**
-_Mar 2020 - Aug 2020_
-- Instructed students in the development of MERN Stack applications and RESTful API design, facilitating the creation of real-world projects.
-- Mentored students in implementing full-stack web applications, emphasizing best practices for modern web development.

 ### **Unqork**
 **Product Developer & Technical Trainer**
 _Aug 2020 - Jan 2021_